SACD

 Makes an interesting small full range driver called MAM 137, althoug apparently mostly intended for sound reinforcement purposes, if your Auratone needs replacement (ha!), those drivers should be one of things you look at.

 The company does indeed supply driver units to both manufacturers and to stores, however this is something of a by-product and thus they do not have any info on those models on their homepage, this page does list some models however and I would welcome links to other sites that have more info.
-As a sidenote I saw a long discussion on one DIY loudspeaker discussion group concerning the "classic" KEF drivers from the years of ca. 1978 - 84, but at that time the company "owned" the British hi-fi press, so to speak, and there seems to be considerable nostalgia towards some of their older products and interest in obtaining updated versions of the drivers used in them, the discussion ended in speculation of what current models from the company where closest to those "classics".
-Actually the drivers used by KEF at that time where built for them by ELAC and they have closed the London factory and product line down so searching for them will be a bit pointless, ELAC does however supply spare drivers for their post 1980 products, but not in quantities.
+As a sidenote I saw a long discussion on one DIY loudspeaker discussion group concerning the "classic" KEF drivers from the years of ca. 1978 - 84, but at that time the company "owned" the British hi-fi press, so to speak, and there seems to be considerable nostalgia towards some of their older products and interest in obtaining updated versions of the drivers used in them, the discussion ended in speculation of what current models from the company were closest to those "classics".
+Actually the drivers used by KEF at that time were built for them by ELAC and they have closed the London factory and product line down so searching for them will be a bit pointless, ELAC does however supply spare drivers for their post 1980 products, but not in quantities.

 Korea Toptone